ayushman-oss/level1_ros_assignment/README.md

 # Level 1: ROS2 Navigation Assignment

 ## Overview
-At ERIC Robotics, we value the power of modularity in code.
-The nav2 stack embodies this with its flexible, plugin-based framework, letting users customize and execute individual plugins for their needs.
-In this assignment, your challenge is to manually implement the navigation workflow step by step, creating and calling actions to achieve a functional autonomous robot.
+At ERIC Robotics, we’re big believers in building software with modularity.
+The nav2 stack reflects this perfectly with flexible, plugin-based framework, allowing you to pick and choose which pieces you need and run them independently.
+In this assignment, you’ll walk through the navigation workflow step by step—manually creating and calling actions—to bring an autonomous robot to life.

-Here’s what we’re asking you to do:
+**Here’s what to do:**
-1. In this assignment, we have provided the description files for the 'Testbed-T1.0.0', a simple open-source robot developed by team here at ERIC Robotics.
-Your task is to develop a new ROS2 package called `testbed_navigation` to manage the navigation workflow for the robot.
+1. We have shared some starter code for the 'Testbed-T1.0.0', a simple open-source robot developed by the team here at ERIC Robotics.
+Your task is to develop a new ROS2 package called `testbed_navigation` to manage the navigation workflow for this robot.
-2. Manually build the required action components (i.e., using the `map_server`, `amcl`, `planner` plugins, and `bt_` plugins) to run ros2 navigation, by working directly with the respective `nav2` plugins rather than simply calling `nav2_bringup`.
+2. However, rather than simply calling `nav2_bringup`, in this assignment you will manually build the required action components (i.e., using the `map_server`, `amcl`, `planner` plugins, and `bt_` plugins) to run ros2 navigation, by working directly with the respective `nav2` plugins.
-3. In `testbed_navigation`, write individual launch files to load a map, perform localization, and navigate using the plugins provided by `nav2`.
+3. i.e., In the `testbed_navigation` package, write individual launch files to load a map, perform localization, and navigate using the plugins provided by `nav2`.
 4. Document your process so we can see how you tackled the task.

 This assignment gives you hands-on experience with ROS2’s navigation plugins, while showcasing your ability to design modular and effective robotics solutions.

+### Deadline & submissions
+1. Four days (96 hrs) from the moment you accept the assignment.
+2. To submit your code, simply commit and push to your GitHub repository online.
+You can commit any number of times before your deadline.

 ## Repository Structure